 The Board has considered the independence of each of the nominees for election as directors of Primo Water for purposes of the rules of the SEC, New York Stock Exchange (the "NYSE") and National Instrument 58-101-Disclosure of Corporate Governance Practices ("NI 58-101") of the Canadian Securities Administrators.
-As of March 14, 2023, all nominees are independent except for Mr. Harrington, our Chief Executive Officer, and Mr. Fowden, our current Chairman of the Board and former Chief Executive Officer and Executive Chairman of the Board (the Board has determined that Mr. Fowden will be considered independent as of March 29, 2023).
-See "Certain Relationships and Related Transactions" on page 33 of this proxy statement for further discussion of the Board's determinations as to independence.
+As of May 3, 2023, all nominees are independent except for Mr. Harrington, our Chief Executive Officer.
+See "Certain Relationships and Related Transactions" on page 27 of this proxy statement for further discussion of the Board's determinations as to independence.

-Britta Bomhard - Independent Director
+Britta Bomhard - Lead Independent Director